-- 1. Check your hardware settings again.
-See "Router Installation" on page 9. - 2.
+- 1. Check your hardware settings again and that all cables are properly connected - 2.
 Make sure the LAN and WLAN lights are lit. - 3.
 Make sure your network adapter TCP/IP settings are set to Obtain an IP address automatically or DHCP (see the steps below). - 4.
-Make sure your computer is connected to one of the router's LAN ports - 5.
 Press on the factory reset button for 15 seconds, the release.